davidcaron/pclpy/README.md

 - PCL Exceptions
 - Default arguments
 - Functions taking a function pointer or a boost::function as argument
-- Others: see section "what to skip" in constants.py
+- Others: see section "what to skip" in constants.py and todo.md

 ## To build
 - Download PCL release for Windows (PCL-1.8.1-AllInOne-msvc2015-win64.exe) at: